 So we have to increase the memory limit in WordPress so that the error will never show us again.

 You’ve seen the following error While uploading or updating Files

 Fatal error: Allowed memory size of 33554432 bytes exhausted (tried to allocate 2348617 bytes) in/home4/example/public_html/wp-includes/function.php on line 399

 How to Fix WordPress Memory Exhausted Error

-There are few ways for resolving this error, we have use these methods for WordPress Memory Exhausted Error.
+There are a few ways for resolving this error, we have used these methods for WordPress Memory Exhausted Error.